junxit/us-congress-code/title-29/chapter-16/sec-795j.md

 ### Amendments

+2014—Pub.
+L. 113–128, § 461(7)(A), in introductory provisions, inserted “, including a youth with a disability,” after “An individual” and substituted “this subchapter” for “this part”.
+Par.
+(1).
+Pub.
+L. 113–128, § 461(7)(B), inserted “under subchapter I” after “rehabilitation services”.
+Pars.
+(3), (4).
+Pub.
+L. 113–128, § 461(7)(C)–(F), added par.
+(3), redesignated former par.
+(3) as (4), and, in par.
+(4), substituted “assessment of the rehabilitation needs” for “assessment of rehabilitation needs”.
 1998—Pub.
 L. 105–277 made technical amendment to section designation and catchline in original.